AnyaKovalenko/ARTIC-HELP/README.md

 # ARTIC-HELP: Extended Data Repository

-This repository contains **extended data and supplementary materials** for the manuscript:
+This repository contains the **underlying data, extended data, and supplementary materials** for the manuscript:

 **_“Reducing Supply Chain Dependencies for Viral Genomic Surveillance: Get by with a Little HELP from Commercial Enzymes Already in Your Lab Freezer”_**